What is family planning?

 - yellowing of the skin and eyes

-Although there is NO cure for hepatitis B, most cases resolve themselves within 4-8 weeks.
-Nine out of 10 adults recover completely.
+Although there is NO cure for Hepatitis B, most cases resolve themselves within 4-8 weeks, and nine out of ten adults recover completely.
 However, about 1 in 20 people with HBV as adults will be “carriers” and have long-term infection.
-Long-term infections can lead to sever liver damage – including liver damage (cirrhosis) and liver cancer.
-About 1 out of 5 people with long-term HBV infection die from the infection.
+Long-term infections can lead to sever liver damage – including cirrhosis and liver cancer.
+About one out of five people with long-term HBV infection die from the infection.
 There are about one and a quarter million HBV carriers in the U.S.

 If you are exposed to the semen, vaginal fluids, blood, or urine of someone with HBV and you have not already received the HBV vaccine, see your health care provider right away.
 You can reduce your risk of infection by getting treatment within 14 days of being exposed.